carpentries-incubator/better-research-software/episodes/01-introduction.md

 - data (`data.json`) and Python script (`my code v2.py`) files could have more descriptive names
 - Python script (`my code v2.py`) should not contain blank spaces as it may cause problems when running the code from command line
 - variables (e.g. `w`, `t`, `tt`, `ttt`) should have more descriptive and meaningful names
-- version control is embedded in file name - there are better ways of keeping track of changes to code and its different versions
+- version control is embedded in the file name (`my code v2.py`) - there are better ways of keeping track of changes to code and its different versions
+- the project contains a hidden file `.DS_Store` which is local and personal config file that should not be shared and does not even make sense other than on macOS

 #### Code organisation and style